grafana/grafana/docs/sources/developers/plugins/extend-the-grafana-ui-with-links.md

 ## Add a link extension within a Grafana dashboard panel menu

-Here's how you can add a link to the dashboard panel menus in Grafana via your plugin:
+To add a link extension within a Grafana dashboard panel menu, complete the following steps:

 1. Define the link extension in your plugin's `module.ts` file.